 Why am I getting so many offers?

-“Ninety-nine percent of people get the offer and throw it in the trash, and the last that’s ever heard of them,” Haney says.
+“Over ninety-nine percent of people get the offer and throw it in the trash, and the last that’s ever heard of them,” Haney says.

 So issuers are always trying to find consumers who are not only creditworthy, but who are also likely to respond to offers.
 That can be difficult because, as Haney says, “usually, people with the best risk scores respond the worst, and people with the worst risk scores respond the best.”